Rogerskelamen/nvim.lua/README.md

     Open cmdline-window, where you can execute or edit history commands(*type `:h command-line-window` for more details*)

 ## 💻 About NeoVim Win64

+**!!
+This compatible problem will not exist soon cause I'm merging win branch to main**

 Look for Neovim configuration for Windows version?
 You may need to check out [the other branch of this repo](https://github.com/Rogerskelamen/nvim.lua/tree/win)